JasonWu00/ctp9-hackathon-project/README.md

 This project makes use of the following technologies:

-Front-end: React.js
+Front-end: React.js, HTML/CSS
-Back-end: Django (with REST framework), nginx Pre-trained GAN models: sourced from [this repo](https://github.com/znxlwm/pytorch-CartoonGAN) API endpoint: from [this fork](https://github.com/doby216/ctp9-hackathon-project) of the repo.
+Back-end: Django (with REST framework), nginx, Python Pre-trained GAN models: sourced from [this repo](https://github.com/znxlwm/pytorch-CartoonGAN) API endpoint: from [this fork](https://github.com/doby216/ctp9-hackathon-project) of the repo.
 Paper that we based some of our work on: See References.